cc-Mehdi/SSMS-Guide/README.md

 SQL Server Management Studio (SSMS) supports various extensions and customization options to enhance your experience.
 Here are some ways you can customize SSMS:

-Themes and Color Schemes: SSMS allows you to choose different themes and color schemes to change the look and feel of the interface.
+1. Themes and Color Schemes: SSMS allows you to choose different themes and color schemes to change the look and feel of the interface.
 You can go to "Tools" > "Options" > "Environment" > "General" to select your preferred theme.

-Custom Keyboard Shortcuts: You can create or modify keyboard shortcuts for various commands.
+2. Custom Keyboard Shortcuts: You can create or modify keyboard shortcuts for various commands.
 Navigate to "Tools" > "Options" > "Environment" > "Keyboard" to customize shortcuts.

-Customize Toolbars and Menus: You can add or remove items from toolbars and menus according to your preferences.
+3. Customize Toolbars and Menus: You can add or remove items from toolbars and menus according to your preferences.
 Right-click on the toolbar or menu bar and choose "Customize" to make adjustments.

-Registered Servers: You can save your frequently used server connections in the "Registered Servers" window.
+4. Registered Servers: You can save your frequently used server connections in the "Registered Servers" window.
 This makes it easier to manage and connect to different servers.

-Templates and Snippets: SSMS provides code templates and snippets that can help you write code more efficiently.
+5. Templates and Snippets: SSMS provides code templates and snippets that can help you write code more efficiently.
 You can also create your own custom code snippets.

-Extensions: SSMS supports extensions that can add extra functionality.
+6. Extensions: SSMS supports extensions that can add extra functionality.
 You can find and install extensions from the Visual Studio Marketplace.
 Examples include query execution visualizers, code formatting tools, and more.

-SSMSBoost: This is a popular third-party extension that enhances SSMS with features like query execution history, tab coloring, query plan visualization, and more.
+7. SSMSBoost: This is a popular third-party extension that enhances SSMS with features like query execution history, tab coloring, query plan visualization, and more.

-SSMS Settings: Explore the various settings and options in the "Tools" > "Options" menu to tailor SSMS to your preferences.
+8. SSMS Settings: Explore the various settings and options in the "Tools" > "Options" menu to tailor SSMS to your preferences.
 You can adjust settings related to code editing, query execution, and more.

-Query Execution Options: Customize how query results are displayed, whether they are shown in the grid, text, or chart format.
+9. Query Execution Options: Customize how query results are displayed, whether they are shown in the grid, text, or chart format.

-IntelliSense: SSMS provides IntelliSense, which offers code completion and suggestions as you type.
+10. IntelliSense: SSMS provides IntelliSense, which offers code completion and suggestions as you type.
 You can adjust IntelliSense options under "Tools" > "Options" > "Text Editor" > "Transact-SQL" > "IntelliSense."

+Remember that some customizations might require additional extensions or tools to be installed.
+Always ensure you are using reliable and trusted extensions from reputable sources.
+If you encounter any issues, you can refer to the official SSMS documentation or relevant user communities for assistance.

 ## Tips and Tricks